jbarrow/LambdaNet/README.md

 Note, the mkStdGen is our (very random) source of entropy.
 Feel free to exchange it with your favorite entropy generator of choice.

 Et voila, you have a functioning neural network that simply needs to be trained.
+The network created above has three layers, the first with three neurons, the second with 4, and the output with 2.

 ### Training the Network